 - and many others

 - Set aside funds that you will need during your divorce.
-Divorce Attorneys don’t like to take checks from joint accounts since the other spouse has the right to cancel that check.
+Divorce Attorneys in Austin, TX don’t like to take checks from joint accounts since the other spouse has the right to cancel that check.

 - Expenses go way up as soon as the divorce process starts.